Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: Achievable Rate Analysis and Phase Shift Design

 \section{Achievable Rate Analysis and Phase Shift Design}

-In this section, we first derive an approximate expression for the AR of the uplink system aided by the active RIS.
-Then, we compare the AR in the passive RIS system, which has the same total transmission power $p_U$ as the active RIS system.
-Finally, the AR maximization problem is formulated and solved by tuning the phase shift.
+In this section, we first derive a closed-form approximate expression for the AR of the uplink system aided by the active RIS.
+Then, we compare the AR with that in the passive RIS system under the same total transmission power $P_U$.
+Finally, we investigate an AR maximization problem and propose a phase shift design to solve the problem.